-You might have heard of port forwarding and its use in networking and VPN services.
+You might have heard of port forwarding and its use in networking and VPN services (especially since PIA VPN now includes port forwarding as a standard feature).
 What exactly is port forwarding and why is it done?
 Let’s take a look.

 Port forwarding is a process that forwards the internet data going to a certain port to another port.
 Since it’s a backend process, the user doesn’t get to know what is happening behind the scenes.